In this post...

 It's educating.
 Answering questions.
 Tackling objections.
 Establishing authority, credibility, and trust.

 The same thing applies when you're on a call with a prospect—someone who asked to or agreed to speak with you.

-That they're on the phone with you means they want your help.
+The very fact that they're on the phone with you means they want your help.

 You don't have to sell them ... to read off lists of benefits and try to force them into some lame sales conversation.

 All you have to do is ask questions about their problem.